Tokooos: Background

-Themes and production
+Composition and production

-In mid-2013, Fally revealed that his forthcoming international album would be titled Neti Na Film, an aphorism translating to "Like in a movie," which encapsulates his new catchphrase.
+In mid-2013, Ipupa revealed that his forthcoming international album would be titled Neti Na Film, an aphorism translating to "Like in a movie", which encapsulates his new catchphrase.
 In October 2015, he announced a collaboration with Nigerian singer Wizkid.
+In May 2016, music executive Julien Creuzard left AZ to launch Elektra France.
+Ipupa then signed with the new label.
+Alexis Putterflam, the label's managing director, said Elektra France wanted to introduce Ipupa to a larger international audience.
+According to Putterflam, Ipupa also wanted to reach a wider audience and trusted the team to respect his music, his home country, and the true meaning of his art.